Last Updated on

 Or the art of cycling across Africa (and why you should “just do it”).

-In today’s interview I am very pleased to introduce you to Henry Gold, founder and director of TDA Global Cycling.
+In today’s interview I am very pleased to introduce you to Henry Gold, the man behind the famous cycling Africa tour: the “Tour d’Afrique”.
+Henry is also the founder and director of TDA Global Cycling.

 Henry, it’s an honour to get to know you.